Google Opal Brings No-Code AI Apps to 160+ Countries

 In summary, "Opal" is not a tangible item such as a gemstone or a travel card.
 Rather, it is a digital tool developed by Google that enables individuals to utilize artificial intelligence for creating simple, customized applications without the need for coding.
 By offering this tool in over 160 countries, Google is empowering a greater number of people globally to express their creativity and automate their tasks using AI.

-Availability: Gemini can be accessed through its dedicated app and is also integrated into other Google services and devices.
+- Availability: Gemini can be accessed through its dedicated mobile app and is also integrated into other core Google services and hardware.

-AI Overviews: This feature utilizes Gemini-based models to present quick, AI-generated summaries at the top of search results, addressing complex inquiries that may have necessitated multiple searches in the past.
+- AI Overviews: This feature utilizes Gemini-based models to present quick, AI-generated summaries at the top of search results.
+According to the Google Search Central Feature Guide, it addresses complex inquiries that may have required multiple web searches in the past.

-Photography Features: Tools such as Magic Eraser help users eliminate unwanted objects in images, while Photo Unblur employs AI to clarify blurry photos.
+- Photography Features: Tools such as Magic Eraser help users eliminate unwanted objects in images instantly, while Photo Unblur employs machine learning to clarify blurry pictures.
+You can review the setup instructions via the official Google Photos AI Editing Manual.

-Daily Support: AI enhances functionalities like real-time translation in discussions and advanced call screening that helps detect spam.
+- Daily Support: AI enhances daily functionalities, including real-time translation during in-person discussions and advanced call screening that helps detect and block spam

 Google Workspace: Productivity with AI